 - 2 packages ladyfingers (7oz size)

-- Place your mixing bowl in the freezer for 5 to 10 minutes to chill.
+- For the mousse: Place your mixing bowl in the freezer for 5 to 10 minutes to chill.
 Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until it’s bubbly.
 Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
 Set aside in the refrigerator until needed.

 - To soften the cream cheese, remove the wrapper and place on a microwave-safe plate.
 Microwave for 15-20 seconds.